-In this article, you will find the complete UPSC syllabus for the Civil Services Examination conducted by the Union Public Service Commission (UPSC).
+In this article, you will find the complete UPSC CSE syllabus 2021- 2022 for the Civil Services Examination conducted by the Union Public Service Commission (UPSC).
 The syllabus is vast and contains much information, so you need to have patience while going through this article.

 The UPSC CSE is conducted in three phases:

 Phase 1: Civil Services (Preliminary) Examination (Objective Type)